UniversalAptronym/Locus-Server/Instructions/Cloudflare_(Web_URL).md

 <img src="../Media_Repository/Cloudflare_Zero_Trust_1.png" alt="Cloudflare Networks button" title="Cloudflare Networks button" width="40%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_1a.png" alt="Cloudflare Team Name" title="Cloudflare Team Name" width="30%"/>

 11. In the home page for `Zero Trust`, click `Networks`, then click `Create a tunnel`.
 Select `Cloudflared`.
 Enter a name for your tunnel and click `Save Tunnel`.
 You do not have to record this name - it will be here on your Cloudflare account if you ever need it again.
 Select `Docker`.
-Click the text which begins with `$ docker run`, or highlight and press **Ctrl+C** to *Copy* that text.
+Click the text which begins with `$ docker run`, or highlight and press `Ctrl + C` to *Copy* that text.

 <img src="../Media_Repository/Cloudflare_Zero_Trust_2.png" alt="Cloudflare tunnel button" title="Cloudflare tunnel button" width="40%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_3.png" alt="Cloudflare Cloudflared button" title="Cloudflare Cloudflared button" width="40%"/>